Effects of Tryptophan

 • Spasms

-As the disease progresses, it attacks a variety of areas of the body randomly.
-How severe the symptoms are can change from one individual to another.
+As the disease progresses, it randomly attacks a variety of areas of the body.
+The severity of symptoms can vary among individuals.

 Serotonin Syndrome